French-Atlantic Cable Collection

 Preferred form of citation: DAL.MS.044, The French-Atlantic Cable Collection in the Drew Archival Library.

-Finding Aid Prepared By: Dylan Kornberg, February 2011
+Finding Aid Prepared By: Dylan Kornberg, February 2011/Carolyn Ravenscroft 2015

 Scope and Content:

-This collection consists of photographs, charts, documents, books and newspaper articles detailing the landing and usage of the French-Atlantic Cable in Duxbury, Massachusetts.
-It also includes documents relating to the telegraphing system of the British Empire in 1924.
+The collection consists of charts, documents, books and articles detailing the landing and usage of the French-Atlantic Cable in Duxbury, MA.
+Also included is the ledger of the Cable office’s savings club and material relating to the telegraphing system in the British Empire.

 Biographical Information:

-On 23 July, 1869, a telegraph cable linking Brest, France to Duxbury, Massachusetts was officially established.
-Following its inaugural message sent to Emperor Napoleon III of France, a celebration was held to commemorate the landing of the cable on 27, July.
-The cable would remain in active use from then until just after the Second World War.
-Also included in this collection are a couple of documents which detail the extent of the telegraphing system of the British Empire in 1924, the year of the British Empire Exhibition.
+On July 23, 1869, a telegraph cable linking Brest, France to Duxbury, MA was officially established.
+Following its inaugural message sent to Emperor Napoleon III of France, a celebration was held to commemorate the landing of the cable on July 27, 1869.
+The cable remained in active use until just after WWII.

 Organization: